THE APRIL TOM-TOM

 Now that spring is here, we will be going outside as much as possible.
 Please have your child wear sneakers to school.
 Please NO crocks or sandals, it is much safer while playing, running, etc. in the playgrounds.

-TUESDAY 4/4 & WEDNESDAY 4/5- Your mittens that Big Chief provided will go home, along with their sheet and blanket.
-You will only send back their sheet and blanket.
-Please bring them in on Monday the 17th.
-We will also be taking out their Big Chief sweatshirts to have them ready when we return on Monday the 17th.
+ON RETURN 5/1- You will need to send back their sheet and blanket on May 1st.
+We will also be taking out their Big Chief sweatshirts.
 If you did not return their sweatshirt please do so.

-CLOTHES DRIVE- We will be having a Big brother Big sister clothing drive the week of 4/17 to 4/21, pick up will be on the 21st.
+CLOTHES DRIVE- We will be having a Big brother Big sister clothing drive the week of 5/1 to 5/6, pick up will be on 5/7t.
 If you are cleaning out your closets for spring cleaning remember to drop off your bags here.
 All sizes needed from infant to adult.

 PROGRAM: